orbitalquark/scintillua/docs/api.md

 **Textadept**

-Put your lexer in your *~/.textadept/lexers/* directory so you do not overwrite it when upgrading Textadept.
+Place your lexer in your *~/.textadept/lexers/* directory so you do not overwrite it when upgrading Textadept.
 Also, lexers in this directory override default lexers.
 Thus, Textadept loads a user *lua* lexer instead of the default *lua* lexer.
 This is convenient for tweaking a default lexer to your liking.
 Then add a [file type](#textadept.file_types) for your lexer